Glauber Gluon Effects in Soft Collinear Factorization: Abstract

 \section{Abstract}

-Effects of Glauber gluons in soft collinear factorization, which cause the elastic scattering process between collinear particles, are studied in the frame of soft-collinear effective theory(SCET).
-Glauber modes are added into the Lagrangian before integrated out, which is helpful in studying on interactions between Glauber gluons and (ultra)soft gluons explicitly.
-It is proved that effects of interactions after the hard collision cancel out in processes inclusive enough.
-In these processes, effects of couplings between Glauber gluons and collinear particles cancel out except for that Glauber gluons couple to collinear particles at vertexes adjacent to the final cut or hard vertex.
-While neglecting couplings between Glauber gluons and soft particles, it is proved that elastic scattering effects between spectators cancel out in processes considered here.
-Such cancellation is independent of details of couplings involving Glauber gluons in processes without interactions between spectators and active particles except for vertexes at which active particles and spectators are created.
-Possibility of absorbing Glauber gluon effects into collinear and soft Wilson lines is also discussed.
+Effects of Glauber gluons, which cause the elastic scattering process between different jets, are studied in the frame of soft-collinear effective theory(SCET).
+Glauber modes are added into the Lagrangian before integrated out, which is helpful in studies on Glauber couplings of collinear and soft particles explicitly.
+It is proved that interactions after the hard collision cancel out in processes inclusive enough.
+So are interactions with the light cone coordinates $x^{+}$ and $x^{-}$ greater than those of the hard collision.
+Eikonalization of Glauber couplings of active particles and absorption of active-active and active-soft and active-spectator Glauber exchanges into soft and collinear Wilson lines are discussed, which is related to loop level definitions of Glauber gluons here.
+The active-spectator coherence are proved to be harmless on inclusive summation of spectator-spectator and spectator-soft Glauber exchanges.
+Based on this result, spectator-spectator and spectator-soft Glauber exchanges are proved to cancel out in processes considered here.
+Graphic aspects of the cancellation are also discussed to explain relations between the graphic cancellation of Glauber gluons in the frame of perturbative QCD and operator level skills in the paper.